approvals/ApprovalTests.Net.Json/readme.md

 ### Validating multiple instances

-When validating multiple instances, an [anonymous type](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/anonymous-types) can be used for verifciation
+When validating multiple instances, an [anonymous type](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/anonymous-types) can be used for verification

 <!-- snippet: anon -->
 ```cs